 (7 - mostly reliable but annoying) This is the newly found strange “Screen Resolution”-method.
 Found on this forum recently.
 This is a weird workaround but seems to work on every game I’ve tried.
 Follow these steps exactly: right click on your desktop and pick

 Screen Resolution.
-You’re not done yet (!), in the Screen Resolution window, click
+In the Screen Resolution window, click

 Advanced settings.
 Another window will open - click the